s-shkodrov/git_practice/README.md

 - **Use Terraform modules** to ensure code reusability.
 - **Avoid hard-coded values** by using variables and tfvars files.
 - **Utilize Terraform remote state** to maintain consistency across environments.
-- **Implement IAM roles** with least privilege access for security.
-- **Regularly update Terraform providers** to ensure compatibility and security.
-- **Maintain proper tagging** of AWS resources for cost tracking and governance.
 - **Leverage `terraform import`** to bring existing AWS resources under Terraform management without recreating them.

 ---

-### Notes
-- This documentation will evolve as the infrastructure changes.
-Always update when modifying Terraform configurations.

----
-_Last Updated: [Insert Date]_